ading2210/libcurl.js/README.md

 - Sending credentials/cookies automatically
 - Caching

 The response may contain multiple HTTP headers with the same name, which the `Headers` object isn't able to properly represent.
 If this matters to you, use `response.raw_headers`, which is an array of key value pairs, instead of `response.headers`.
+There is support for streaming the response body using a `ReadableStream`.

-Note that there is a hard limit of 50 active TCP connections due to emscripten limitations.
+Also note that there is a hard limit of 50 active TCP connections due to emscripten limitations.

 ### Creating WebSocket Connections:
 To use WebSockets, create a `libcurl.CurlWebSocket` object, which takes the following arguments: